datasec-lab/CodeBreaker/README.md

 ## Dataset

 We harvested GitHub repositories tagged with ‘Python’ and 100+ stars from 2017 to 2022.
 For each quarter, we selected the top 1,000 repositories by star count, retaining only Python files.
 This yielded ∼24,000 repositories (12 GB).
 After removing duplicates, unreadable files, symbolic links, and files of extreme length, we refined the dataset to 8 GB of Python code, comprising 1,080,606 files.
 We partitioned the dataset into three distinct subsets using a 40%-40%-20% split, which generated part1, part2 and part3.
-You can download our datasets from [this link](https://drive.google.com/drive/folders/17eM_A3nkeHnT6gZJy68yhqFQ4tXWM8Sg?usp=sharing).
+You can download our datasets from [this link](https://drive.google.com/drive/folders/17eM_A3nkeHnT6gZJy68yhqFQ4tXWM8Sg?usp=sharing) [The dataset is currently under departmental review and will be made publicly available upon the completion of the review process.].
 But feel free to create your own dataset.

 (The file for preprocessing and data splitting are 'preprocess.py' and 'split.py' in 'data' folder, respectively)